aarongodin/lightevent/README.md

 ## Getting Started

-To install and try Spectral, follow [the Getting Started guide]().
+To install and try LightEvent, follow [the Getting Started guide]().

 ## Testing Process

-Each release of Spectral is heavily tested through a set of automated integration tests.
+Each release of LightEvent is heavily tested through a set of automated integration tests.
 We are using [Playwright](https://playwright.dev/) to test through multiple browsers on each release to ensure a consistent and bug-free experience between common browsers.

 You can read more about the testing process [on the website]().